Do the Digit Insurance

 Besides, individuals should remember that anise acts like oestrogen.
 Thus anyone with hormone-sensitive conditions such as uterine, ovarian, breast, or endometriosis should remember that it can worsen these conditions.

-What Are the Side Effects of Overeating Anise Seed?
+What are the Side Effects of Overeating Anise Seed?

-The following risks are associated with consuming too many anise seeds -
+The following risks are associated with consuming too many anise seeds:

 • Consumption of excessive anise seeds can cause seizures, nausea, vomiting and pulmonary oedema.